 Roberts got his army moving again, 45,000 men, 11,000 horses, 120 guns and 2,500 wagons.
 Spearheading it was Maj.
 Gen. Ian Hamilton’s division, which included a brigade commanded by Maj.
 Gen. ‘Curly’ Hutton and mostly made up of colonials-New Zealanders, Canadians, and mounted infantry from all the Australian colonies.
 On May 5, the brigade came up against Boer positions at Coetzee’s Drift on the Vet River.
 The Boers, estimated at 1,000, occupied positions along the riverbank while artillery covered them from a hill behind.

 The Royal Horse Artillery softened up both positions, then the New South Wales Mounted Rifles dismounted and went into the attack.
 Under heavy fire they pushed the Boers back from the river bank and, after another bombardment of the hill, joined Queenslanders and New Zealanders in clearing the hill.
 The division moved on.

-A young reporter riding with the division, Winston Churchill (yes, the future World War II prime minister), described how the soldiers lived off the flocks of sheep they drove with them and off chickens and anything else they could find to eat on the deserted Boer farms, while nearly every day there was Boer rifle fire from the front, the flanks or the rear.
-‘This,’ he wrote, ‘made us conscious of the great fighting qualities of these riflearmed horsemen of the wilderness.’
+A young reporter riding with the division, Winston Churchill (the future British prime minister during World War II), described how the soldiers lived off the flocks of sheep they drove with them and off chickens and anything else they could find to eat on the deserted Boer farms, while nearly every day there was Boer rifle fire from the front, the flanks or the rear.
+“This,” he wrote, “made us conscious of the great fighting qualities of these rifle-armed horsemen of the wilderness.”